ACX1 Studios: Pier at Caesars and Playground Pier (2006–2023)

 In early 2020 the pier was sold by Bart Blatstein to a subsidiary of Caesars Entertainment.

 Caesars Entertainment stated they are investing money to get shops and restaurants into the pier to get it up to the 75+ stores and restaurants it once had in its heyday.
 Needed renovations would also be completed.

+In March 2026, ACX1 Studios filed for Chapter 11 bankruptcy protection.

 Floors

 As configured after the pier's 2006 reopening, the mall's four floors have been: